×

 Breakfast Lunch Dinner

 Get up early for an eye-catching sunrise at Angkor Wat, you might be lucky to see the sunlight rays clear for a dawn display of color over the towers, making the view towards the temple stunning.
+Then you will have refreshment fruit and coffee before jumping into the discovery of the temple during less visitors.

-Overnight at hotel in Siem Reap.
+Overnight at the hotel in Siem Reap.

 • Siem Reap